BrettFlavin/BrettFlavin/README.md

 # <Hello World! 👋 I'm Brett!/>

 I'm from San Diego, CA and I enjoy learning about software development and new technologies.
-I like to create mobile and web apps, and I also dabble in web development and design!
+I especially like to design, develop, and create mobile and web applications!

 ## Languages + Tools